gigya/cdc-starter-kit/docs/basic.md

 ## 2. Configuration of the project

-The title, logo, and descriptions for the website are set, modifying the ```config/site.json``` and refreshing the page.
+The API key, screensets Id, title, logo, and descriptions for the website are set, modifying the ```config/site.json``` and refreshing the page.

 You can also customize some basic aspects of your website's look and feel, like the background, the colors of the links, text colors, and background for the navigation bar.

-Note that some properties, like _raas_prefix_, or _lang_, need to be correctly set to have the website properly working.
+Note that some properties, like _apiKey_, _raas_prefix_, or _lang_, need to be correctly set to have the website properly working.
 Included properties are:

 | Name | Description |